Charlie Gamble: Waratahs

 In October 2019, the New South Wales Waratahs announced the signing of Charlie Gamble on a one-year contract ahead of the 2020 Super Rugby season.
 Gamble was not a part of the team that played in the cancelled 2020 season between January and March 2020 or the newly created Super Rugby AU for the remainder of 2020.

-Gamble made his Waratahs debut on 2 April 2021 against the ACT Brumbies at the Sydney Cricket Ground (SCG).
+Gamble made his Waratahs debut on 2 April 2021 against the ACT Brumbies at the Sydney Cricket Ground.
 Debuting in Round 7 of the 2021 Super Rugby AU season, Gamble came on as a substitute in the 61st minute, replacing openside flanker Carlo Tizzano.
 The Waratahs lost at home 22–24.
 Gamble featured in two additional fixtures during the 2021 Super Rugby AU season, a campaign in which the Waratahs endured a winless run and ultimately finished at the bottom of the table.

-In the ensuing Super Rugby Trans-Tasman competition (2021)—which introduced cross-border fixtures against New Zealand franchises—he was named as the starting openside flanker in two of the Waratahs' five matches, a first for Gamble with the Waratahs.
-Ultimately, the team's struggles persisted, as they extended their winless streak and once again finished in last place.
-In 2022, Gamble solidified his standing within the Waratahs' ranks, securing the starting role at openside flanker in fourteen of the team's fifteen fixtures during the Super Rugby Pacific season.
-His consistently high-calibre performances did not go unnoticed: he was named the Waratahs' Forward of the Season, and prompted The Sydney Morning Heralds Iain Payten to remark in April: "Such was the impact of Gamble's form that [Michael] Hooper's absence was scarcely felt.
-Even upon the Wallabies captain's return, head coach Darren Coleman was compelled to shift Gamble to the No. 6 jersey—a testament to the fact that he had been NSW's standout performer in nearly every match."
+In the ensuing Super Rugby Trans-Tasman competition (2021), which introduced cross-border fixtures against New Zealand team, he was named as the starting openside flanker in two of the Waratahs' five matches, a first for Gamble with the Waratahs.
+Ultimately, the team continued to struggle, as they extended their winless streak and once again finished in last place.
+In 2022, Gamble became a first-team choice in the Waratahs' back-row, securing the starting role at openside flanker in fourteen of the team's fifteen fixtures during the Super Rugby Pacific season.
+His performances did not go unnoticed: he was named the Waratahs' Forward of the Season, and prompted The Sydney Morning Heralds Iain Payten to remark in April: "Such was the impact of Gamble's form that [Michael] Hooper's absence was scarcely felt.
+Even upon the Wallabies captain's return, head coach Darren Coleman was compelled to shift Gamble to the No. 6 jersey, a testament to the fact that he had been NSW's standout performer in nearly every match."

-In 2023, Gamble's involvement was notably curtailed during a season in which the Waratahs were heavily impacted by injuries across the squad.
+In 2023, Gamble's involvement was curtailed during a season in which the Waratahs were heavily impacted by injuries across the squad.
 He started in two of the opening four matches of the Super Rugby campaign, but a shoulder injury sustained in Round 4 sidelined him until Round 9.
-Upon his return, Gamble primarily featured as a substitute, with limited opportunities to reestablish a consistent starting role amid a disrupted and injury-stricken season for the team.
+Upon his return, Gamble primarily featured as a substitute, with limited minutes overall making for a disrupted and injury-stricken season for the team.

 In 2023 Gamble signed a one-year contract extension with the Waratahs.